antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 ![Process exporting and scoring ONNX models](v06-release-MLNET-Blog-Post-IMAGES/onnx-scoring-diagram.png)

-There is a large [variety of ONNX models](https://github.com/onnx/models) created and trained in [multiple frameworks](https://github.com/onnx/tutorials#onnx-tutorials) that can export models to ONNX format.
+There are a large [variety of ONNX models](https://github.com/onnx/models) created and trained in [multiple frameworks](https://github.com/onnx/tutorials#onnx-tutorials) that can export models to ONNX format.
 Those models can be used for tasks like image classification, emotion recognition, and object detection.

 The ONNX *transformer* in ML.NET enables providing some data to an existing ONNX model (such as the models above) and getting the score (prediction) from it.